 You can provisionally book your wedding prior to actually lodging notice with the registrar’s office.

 Legal paperwork and fees to be a US citizen married in Scotland

-The formal notification paperwork itself is a harmless two-page form, and American citizens need not worry about getting a declaration or certificate of no impediment to marriage, as the US does not supply this document.
+The formal notification paperwork itself is a harmless two-page form.
+American citizens need not worry about getting a declaration or certificate of no impediment to marriage, as the US does not supply this document.

-As an American citizen, you will also need to complete a form for the Home Office, which is another easy two-page document.
+As an American citizen, you will also need to complete a form for the Home Office.
+That’s another easy two-page document.

 All the legal forms can be found on the National Records of Scotland website here.